 In short, no one really knows what "Bennie and the Jets" means.
 Most of the apparent connections between an exact moment in John's life and an exact song's meaning were concocted by Fletcher and the rest of the creative team.

-“We take the songs in our movie and use them to tell the story,” Egerton explained during a recent visit to Jimmy Kimmel Live!.
-“So ‘Bennie and the Jets,’ in our film, is all about excess and darkness and anger and frustration.”
+"We take the songs in our movie and use them to tell the story," Egerton explained during a visit to Jimmy Kimmel Live!
+"So 'Bennie and the Jets,' in our film, is all about excess and darkness and anger and frustration."

 Is Elton John’s stage name inspired by John Lennon?

-Elton John — known formally as Sir Elton Hercules John CBE — was born Reginald Kenneth Dwight.
-In Rocketman, he’s shown borrowing the “Elton” from a bandmate he was traveling with at the time and the “John” off the cuff after seeing a photo of the Beatles.
-By all accounts the latter was simply a cheeky cinematic moment — another of his fellow Bluesology members from that same time period was named Long John Baldry.
+Elton John—known formally as Sir Elton Hercules John CBE—was born Reginald Kenneth Dwight.
+In Rocketman, he's shown borrowing the name "Elton" from a bandmate he was traveling with at the time and "John" off the cuff after seeing a photo of the Beatles.
+By all accounts, the latter was simply a cheeky cinematic moment—another of his fellow Bluesology members from that same time period was named Long John Baldry.
 We can all take an educated guess about the real story.

 Can Elton play a song just by listening to it?

-In a word?
-Yes.
-According to John’s bio on his official website, his musical genius was apparent even earlier than it is in the film: “At the age of three he astonished his family by sitting at the piano and playing ‘The Skater’s Waltz’ by ear,” it reads.
+Apparently so!
+(We're impressed, but not surprised.)
+According to John's bio on his official website, his musical genius was apparent even earlier than it is in the film: "At the age of 3 he astonished his family by sitting at the piano and playing 'The Skater's Waltz' by ear," it reads.

 Was Elton’s mom that mean?